baratgabor/SuffixTree/.github/README.md

 ## The concept of 'remainder' and 'rescanning'

-The variable `remainder` tells us how many repeated characters we added implicitly, without branching; i.e. how many suffixes we need to visit to repeat the branching operation once we found the first non-repeating character.
+The variable `remainder` tells us how many repeated characters we added implicitly, without branching; i.e. how many suffixes we need to visit to repeat the branching operation once we found the first character that we cannot match.
 This essentially equals to how many characters 'deep' we are in the tree from its root.

 So, staying with the previous example of the string *ABCXABCY*, we match the repeated *ABC* part 'implicitly', incrementing `remainder` each time, which results in remainder of 3.
 Then we encounter the non-repeating character *'Y'*.
 Here we split the previously added *ABCX* into *ABC*->*X* and *ABC*->*Y*.
 Then we decrement `remainder` from 3 to 2, because we already took care of the *ABC* branching.
 Now we repeat the operation by matching the last 2 characters – *BC* – from the root to reach the point where we need to split, and we split *BCX* too into *BC*->*X* and *BC*->*Y*.
 Again, we decrement `remainder` to 1, and repeat the operation; until the `remainder` is 0.
 Lastly, we need to add the current character (*Y*) itself to the root as well.